 What is Grooming?

 Grooming is the predatory act of manoeuvring another individual into a position that makes them more isolated, dependent, likely to trust, and more vulnerable to abusive behaviour.
 The goal is to prepare the other person for abuse (for example, sexual or financial) later.
-Therefore, the first step the groomer takes is to establish friendship and trust.
+Therefore, the groomer’s first step is to establish friendship and trust.

-Adult grooming is correspondent to child grooming and applies to any situation where an adult is primed to allow him or herself to be exploited or abused.
+Adult grooming corresponds to child grooming and applies to any situation where an adult is primed to allow him or herself to be exploited or abused.
 It happens online and in real life.

 What kind of person practices grooming?

-Narcissists, Antisocial predators, con-artists and sexual aggressors practice grooming to target and manipulate vulnerable people for exploitation.
+Narcissists, Antisocial predators, con artists and sexual aggressors practice grooming to target and manipulate vulnerable people for exploitation.
 Grooming has escalated worldwide thanks to the internet because it is so easy for predators to create false profiles.
-Currently, there are more than 500,000 predators are online every day, worldwide.
+Currently, there are more than 500,000 predators online every day worldwide.

 Cat-fishing